hussainHakimi/hussainHakimi/README.md

-- 👋 Hi, I’m @hussainHakimi
+- 👋 Hi, I’m Hussain Hakimi
 - 👀 I’m interested in Coding and problem solving.
 - 🌱 I’m currently learning next js
 - 💞️ I’m looking to collaborate on small and big projects